Ohio Dog Bite Injury Lawyers

-Every case has its own set of circumstances, though, so each one needs to be reviewed carefully.
+Every dog bite case has its own set of unique circumstances, so each one needs to be carefully reviewed.
 Was the victim on public or private property?
-Was their presence lawful?
+Was their presence on that property lawful?
 Where was the animal?
 Where was the owner?
 Did the victim do anything to provoke the dog?
 Was the dog working?
 How serious is the injury?
-When should I get in touch with a Denver dog bite injury attorney?
+When should I contact a Cincinnati dog bite injury attorney?

 While it may seem straightforward, changes in the law and the details of the circumstances surrounding the incident can make the event much more complicated than you think.
 If you or a loved one have been bitten by a dog, you need to talk to one of our Cincinnati personal injury attorneys.